kamilburda/genderbench/README.md

 inquire about its emotional response to various events.
 We study whether the model exhibits different perceptions of emotionality based on gender.
 [Documentation](https://gender-bench.readthedocs.io/en/latest/probes/isear.html).

-### Healthcare

-Examines gender biases in health-related use cases.
-Asking LLMs for medical advice is a popular use case for common users.
-It is of the utmost importance to ensure fair and safe functioning of the models.

-- `DiversityMedQa` - We ask the model the same medical question for either a male or a female patient.
-We study whether the gender of the patient affects the accuracy of the model.
-[Documentation](https://gender-bench.readthedocs.io/en/latest/probes/diversitymedqa.html).